broccoli0616/tp/docs/UserGuide.md

 * `add_student n/Betsy Crow i/E1234562 p/1234567 t/@betsy g/T02  e/betsycrowe@u.nus.edu`

-### Editing a person : `edit_student`
+### Editing a student : `edit_student`

-Edits an existing person in the SoCTAssist.
+Edits an existing student in the SoCTAssist.

 Format: `edit_student INDEX [n/NAME] [i/NUSNETID]  [t/TELEGRAM] [p/PHONE] [e/EMAIL]`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Edits the student at the specified `INDEX`.
+The index refers to the index number shown in the displayed student list.
+The index **must be a positive integer**, e.g. 1, 2, 3, …​
-* At least one of the fields is provided to change the person's details.
+* At least one of the fields must be provided to change the student's details.
 * Existing values will be updated to the input values.
 * You CANNOT use this command to change the tutorial group that this student belongs to.
 Use the `add_to_group` command instead.
-* The duplicate checking is done in the fields of NUSNET ID, Telegram handle, Phone Number and Email.
-Now the exact duplicated field will not be reported in the error message.Need to find out by the User manually.
+* The duplicate checking is done in the fields of NUSNET ID, Telegram handle, phone number and email.
+Currently, the exact duplicated field will not be reported in the error message.
+User needs to find the duplicated field manually.
-* You can use p/ to remove the phone number or e/ to remove the email address of a person by leaving the parameter value empty. e.g. `edit_student 2 p/` will remove the phone number of the 2nd person in the displayed person list.
+* You can use `p/` to remove the phone number or `e/` to remove the email address of a student by leaving the parameter value empty.
 * The parameter constraints are listed [here](#Parameter-Constraints).

 Examples:
-*  `edit_student 1 p/91234567 e/johndoe@u.nus.edu` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@u.nus.edu` respectively.
+*  `edit_student 1 p/91234567 e/johndoe@u.nus.edu` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@u.nus.edu` respectively.
-*  `edit_student 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.
+*  `edit_student 2 n/Betsy Crower` Edits the name of the 2nd student to be `Betsy Crower`.
+*  `edit_student 2 p/` will remove the phone number of the 2nd student.

-### Deleting a person : `delete`
+### Deleting a student : `delete`

-Deletes the specified person from the SoCTAssist.
+Deletes the specified student from the SoCTAssist.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the student at the specified `INDEX`.
-* The index refers to the index number shown in the **displayed** person list.
+* The index refers to the index number shown in the **displayed** student list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the displayed person list.
+* `list` followed by `delete 2` deletes the 2nd student in the displayed student list.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

 ### Finding students by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds students whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`